-On a mission to hone my craft as a designer, I recently decided to take on the Daily UI Challenge, which is an email newsletter that sends me 100 days worth of UI challenges.
-To increase my learning curve, I introduced a set of criteria for every challenge.
+On a mission to hone my craft as a designer, I decided to try out the Daily UI Challenge, which is an email newsletter that sends me daily UI challenges.

 My first challenge was met with foundational graphic design principles - color theory.
 I learned the color lingo (hue vs chroma, tone vs shade vs tint) and tools (color scheme and palettes) to communicate and evoke emotions.